 Student continue to focus on the techniques needed to jump more complex equitation courses, as well as hunter courses set from 3'3" to 3'6".
+Detailed skill requirements are outlined in the Equine Studies Handbook, Appendix 1.

 Dressage

 EST 2002 Introduction to Dressage